-The CCSBT program for monitoring transhipments at sea came into effect on 1 April 2009 and was revised in October 2014 to include requirements for monitoring transhipments in port.
-These come into effect from 1 January 2015.
+The CCSBT program for monitoring transhipments at sea came into effect on 1 April 2009.
+The program was revised in October 2014 to include requirements for monitoring transhipments in port (effective from 1 January 2015).

-Transhipments in port must be to an authorised carrier vessel (container vessels are exempted) at designated foreign ports and, amongst other things, require prior notification to Port State authorities, notification to Flag States, and transmission of the CCSBT transhipment declaration to the Port State, the Flag State and the CCSBT Secretariat.
+Transhipments in port must be to an authorised carrier vessel (container vessels are exempted) at designated foreign ports and meet additional requirements including prior notification to Port State authorities, notification to Flag States, and transmission of the CCSBT transhipment declaration to the Port State, the Flag State and the CCSBT Secretariat.

 • Port State Measures

-- Designate its ports to which foreign fishing vessels may request entry;
+Designate ports to which foreign fishing vessels may request entry;

-- Ensure that it has sufficient capacity to conduct inspections in every designated port;
+Ensure that there is sufficient capacity to conduct inspections in every designated port;

-- Inspect at least 5% of foreign fishing vessel landings in their designated ports each year.
+Inspect at least 5% of foreign fishing vessel landing and transhipment operations in their designated ports each year.

 • List of Approved Vessels and Farms